 Buy Acivir 400mg DT Online

-Acivir 400 MG Tablet DT is an antiviral agent which is used in the treatment of infections caused by herpes virus such as chickenpox and herpes zoster.
+Acivir 400 MG Tablet DT is an antiviral agent that is used in the treatment of infections caused by herpes viruses such as chickenpox and herpes zoster.
 The effect of this medicine is higher if it is started as soon as symptoms appear.

 How it works

 Acyclovir is an antiviral drug used in the treatment of Herpes.
 It reduces the rate of growth of the Herpes virus so that the body can fight off the infection.
 Acyclovir is prescribed for the treatment of infections caused by herpes viruses in adults and children such as genital herpes, cold sores, shingles, and chickenpox.
 This medicine, however, will not cure the body of the virus.
 It will only reduce the symptoms of the infection.